Does Window Tint Go On Inside Or Outside? (Full Guide)

 Wait at least 2 to 4 days before rolling down your windows after car tinting, and wait 5 to 7 days in cold or humid climates.
 Whether you choose ceramic window tint, carbon window tint, or dyed window tint, the right wait time helps protect the film’s adhesive bond and ensure long-term performance.

-This guide from Xtreme Detailing USA explains how tint film curing works, why the adhesive needs time to bond, and what can happen if the window film shifts before it fully sets.
+This guide from Xtreme Detailing And Ceramic Coatings explains how tint film curing works, why the adhesive needs time to bond, and what can happen if the window film shifts before it fully sets.
 If you are wondering how long after tint to roll down windows, the answer depends mainly on temperature and humidity.

 Key Takeaways